1. What is the Payment Services Directive?

-The Payment Services Directive (PSD) was adopted in 2007.
+The first Payment Services Directive (PSD1) was adopted in 2007.
 This legislation provides the legal foundation for an EU single market for payments, to establish safer and more innovative payment services across the EU.
-The objective is to make cross-border payments as easy, efficient and secure as 'national' payments within a Member State.
+The objective was to make cross-border payments as easy, efficient and secure as 'national' payments within a Member State.

 Since 2007, this Directive has brought substantial benefits to the European economy, easing access for new market entrants and payment institutions, and so offering more competition and choice to consumers.
 It offered economies of scale and helped the Single Euro Payments Area (SEPA) in practice.
-The PSD has meant more transparency and information for consumers, for example about execution time and fees; and it has cut execution times, strengthened refund rights, and clarified the liability of consumers and payment institutions.
-A very tangible benefit is that payments are now easily made throughout the whole EU and much more quickly: payments are usually credited to the payment receiver's account within the next day.
+The first PSD has meant more transparency and information for consumers, for example about execution time and fees; and it has cut execution times, strengthened refund rights, and clarified the liability of consumers and payment institutions.
+A very tangible benefit is that payments are now easier and quicker throughout the whole EU: payments are usually credited to the payment receiver's account within the next day.

-2. Why did the Commission propose to review this Directive in 2013?
+2. Why did the Commission propose to review this Directive?

-The Commission proposed to revise the Payment Services Directive (PSD2) in July 2013 (see IP/13/730 and MEMO/13/719).
+The Commission proposed to revise the Payment Services Directive (PSD1) in July 2013.
 The proposal was part of a package of legislative measures on payment services, which included a proposal for a Regulation on interchange fees for card-based payment transactions (the Interchange Fee Regulation).
 The Interchange Fee Regulation 2015/751 entered into force on 9 June 2015.

-3. What are the main objectives of the PSD2?
+3. What are the main objectives of the revised Directive?

-4. What are the main differences between PSD and PSD2?
+4. What are the main differences between PSD1 and PSD2?

-PSD2 widens the scope of the PSD by covering new services and players as well as by extending the scope of existing services (payment instruments issued by payment service providers that do not manage the account of the payment service user), enabling their access to payment accounts.
+PSD2 widens the scope of PSD1 by covering new services and players as well as by extending the scope of existing services (payment instruments issued by payment service providers that do not manage the account of the payment service user), enabling their access to payment accounts.

-PSD2 also updates the telecom exemption by limiting it mainly to micro-payments for digital services (see question 9), and includes transactions with third countries when only one of the payment service providers is located within the EU ("one-leg transactions") (see question 5).
+PSD2 also updates the telecom exemption by limiting it mainly to micro-payments for digital services (see question 9), and includes transactions with third countries when only one of the payment service providers is located within the EU ("one-leg transactions").
 It also enhances cooperation and information exchange between authorities in the context of authorisation and supervision of payment institutions.
 The European Banking Authority (EBA) will develop a central register of authorised and registered payment institutions.

 To make electronic payments safer and more secure, PSD2 introduces enhanced security measures to be implemented by all payment service providers, including banks.
 In particular, PSD2 requires payment service providers to apply strong customer authentication (SCA) for electronic payment transactions as a general rule.
 To that end, the Commission adopted rules that spell out how strong customer authentication (SCA) is to be applied.

 5. What are the benefits for consumers under this Directive?